We Need to Better Lead Organizational Change

 What We Can Do

 First you need to accept the principle of change.
-It will happen by design or by default.
+Change will happen by design or by default.
 You can try to resist change, fear change, doubt change, and be angry at change but then you cede control over it.
-You need to move past these emotions and get on with dealing positively and effectively with your ability to better lead organizational change.
+Change management consulting experts know that you need to move past these emotions and get on with dealing positively and effectively with your ability to better lead organizational change.

 Five Ways to Better Lead Organizational Change